idmillington/gnoam/README.md

     # This is a comment line.

-    the * [action] /regex/ ->
+    /regex/ the * [action] ->
         gave [person] [=kisses] kiss[= kisses; filter plural("", "es")].

     [root #tag1 #tag2; freq 2; if bob = 2; set bob += 1] ->
         [person #tag3; where char = bob; as char.name; filter drunk]

-The first two lines import other sets of rules.
+The first two lines import other files of rules.
 The rest of the document defines more rules.

+### Rules

+Gnoam programs consist of sets of rules.
+Rules determine how a *tag* is replaced by other content.
+To start with, we have only one tag, `[root]` (the root node is just a convention, it is possible to begin generation with any single tag).
+Rules may replace a tag with content including other tags, which then need to be replaced in turn, until no more tags remain.

-Items written as `[root]` are called *tags*.
-Rules have one tag, possibly surrounded by other content (including wildcards and regular expressions), followed by the `->` operator, then some content to replace the tag by.
+Rules always match one tag, though they can also feature other content before the tag (including wildcards and regular expressions), which have to be present for the rule to be eligable to run.
+The `->` operator follows the tag, and then the rest of the rule consists of the content to use in the replacement.

-The replacement content can include further tags, which will in turn be replaced, until no more tags remain and the final text is generated.

 Whitespace is trimmed from around replacement content and internal whitespace is compressed into spaces (i.e. `/\s+/ /g`).
-Explicit whitespace can be given with backslash escapes: `\n` and `\t`.
+This is similar to the way HTML works.
+Explicit whitespace can be given with backslash escapes: `\s` (a regular space), `\n` and `\t`.

 If a tag cannot be replaced, it will be left in the final text and a warning will be generated.
 If multiple rules match a tag, one will be selected at random.

+Gnoam files are unicode compatible and should be utf-8 encoded.

-Tag Names
+### Tag Names
----

-Tags do not contain whitespace.
-They conventionally use a hyphenated lower-case style.
+Tag names do not contain whitespace and must begin with a letter (unicode character categories beginning with `L` except `[Lm]`).
+They conventionally use a hyphenated lower-case ASCII style, but this preference is purely mine and isn't enforced.

 A file defines a set of tags in its rules.
 Those rules can be accessed from other files with the `using` directive at the start of the file.

-- `using <path>` on its own brings a files' rules in to the current namespace as if they were defined here.
+- `using <path>` on its own imports a file's rules in to the current namespace as if they were defined here.

-- `using <path> as <name>` brings rules in, under a common prefix, separated from the rest of the name by a period.
-So to refer to the `[name]` rule in the `foobar` file, we'd use the tag `[foobar.name]`.
+- `using <path> as <name>` imports rules under a common prefix, separated from the rest of the name by a period.
+So to refer to the `[name]` rule importee with `using foobar as foobar`, we'd use the tag `[foobar.name]`.

-The periods are not reserved syntax, so it is totally possible to define another rule with the tag `[foobar.name]` in the current file.
+The periods are not reserved syntax, so it is possible to define another rule with the tag `[foobar.name]` in the current file.

+When the generation is run, a `GNOAM_RULE_PATH` variable is used to find rule files.
+Directories in that variable are considered in order.
+An imported name of the form `using foo/bar as name` looks in a subdirectory `foo` for the rule file `bar.gnoam`.

-Special Tags
+### Special Tags
----

 There are two special tags:

 - `[]` And empty tag, always is replaced by nothing, but is used if you want to preserve whitespace at the start or end of content. (e.g. `[foo] -> [] [bar] []` will have a space around whatever bar is replaced by).
+Empty tags can also be used purely to hold clauses, in which case they begin with a semicolon.

 - `[= <expression>]` Inserts the value of an expression, normally using data from the data object (see below).

-Clauses
+### Clauses
----

 Tags can have a number of additional *clauses* in them, which change or augment their behavior.
-A tag can have a single clause following the tag name, and further clauses are semi-colon separated.
+Clauses are semi-colon separated.
+There is an optional semi-colon between the tag name and the first clause.
+For empty tags, and insertion tags, this first semi-colon is required.

+For example:

+    [tag-name frequency 4; priority 2]
+    [tag-name; frequency 4; priority 2]
+    [; set variable = 3]
+    [= variable; filter uppercase]

-### Clauses in rule definitions
+#### Clauses in rule definitions

 These clauses can appear in the tag for a rule definition: